 The tickets for the ferry aren't for any specific sailing; they are good for 90 days (Golden Gate Ferry) or forever (Blue and Gold Ferry), but there are no reserved places.
-People line up for each ferry, first-come, first-served, but the ferries are large enough so it's rarely a problem getting on.
+People line up for each ferry, first come, first served, but the ferries are large enough so it's rarely a problem getting on for pedestrians.

 There are two lines for boarding: people with bikes and those without bikes.

-With a bike, it's not quite as easy, as there's only room for about 50 bikes.
-Most of the year, it's not a problem, but in high season the ferry may fill up with bikes.
+With a bike, it's not quite as easy, as there's only room for a limited number of bikes.
+Most of the year, it's not a problem, but in high season the ferry fills up with bikes.
+Ditto for holidays and spring break.
 But there's a solution; see below.